Skip to main content

 410Session expiredThe recommendation window has expired.

-503Merchant has no connected payment processorThe merchant has not connected a PSP for Rako-orchestrated checkout.
+503Merchant has no connected payment processorThe merchant has not configured a payment processor for hosted checkout.

-502Could not create checkoutThe payment orchestration layer or downstream connector rejected the payment link request.
+502Could not create checkoutThe checkout or payment-processing layer rejected the hosted checkout request.

 Relationship to /v1/purchase

-Some SDK and MCP integrations may use /v1/purchase for the same infrastructure path.
+Some SDK and MCP integrations may use /v1/purchase for a related infrastructure path.
 It accepts a recommendationId and can create either:

 • a user checkout link; or